 Angel filed a response for the prosecution agreeing that the conviction should be vacated.
 “Had we known the facts about the ‘Hooded Rapist’ at the time of the original trial, we would not have filed charges,” the response said.

 On September 6, 2012, Diaz’s convictions were vacated and the prosecution dismissed the charges.
 On April 9, 2013, a Santa Clara County Superior Court judge granted Diaz a certificate of innocence.
-Diaz filed a request for compensation from the State of California, which was still pending in April 2014.
+In 2014, the state of California compensation board approved a $300,000 award to Diaz.

 – Maurice Possley